harpocrates/language-rust/test/README.md

 differences between the two.
 Specifically, these tests check that:

   * we parse the same thing as `rustc`
-  * pretty-printing the AST and then reparsing it doesn't change anything
+  * pretty printing the AST and then reparsing it doesn't change anything

 Any test source files should be placed in the `sample-sources` directory at the project root.